mstacm/executive-wiki/general/events.rst

 -------------------------
 Scheduling events is usually straight forward, but there are a couple of considerations to keep in mind:

-1. **Large Class Times** - Classes such as Data Structures, Intro to Programming, and Physics 2 often have large lecture sizes of ACM students that sometimes coincides with potential event locations / times.
+1. **Large Class Times** - Classes such as Data Structures and Intro to Programming often have large lecture sizes of ACM students that sometimes coincides with potential event locations / times.
 It may be wise to make a list of times at the beginning of the semester in which these times occurr so that you can schedule around it.